What is Myopia?

 Atropine eye drops is a medical treatment for myopia control with desired results.

 Atropine works in the eye to relax the ciliary muscle that controls lens focusing (accommodation).
 Simply put one drop into each eye before sleep, daily.
-The child continues to wear their glasses or contact lenses to correct their vision during their waking hours.
+The child continues to wear their spectacles or contact lenses to correct their vision during their waking hours.

 Easy.
 With almost no side effects.